-New Mexico Wild is seeking Wilderness Rangers to work on a 2-person field-based crew in wilderness areas on the Lincoln National Forest, Smokey Bear Ranger District (based in Ruidoso).
+New Mexico Wild is seeking Wilderness Rangers to work on a 2-person field-based crew in wilderness areas on the Gila National Forest (based in Silver City).

-Primary duties will focus on monitoring invasive species, trails, primitive and unconfined recreation, and recreation sites in accordance with Forest Service Wilderness Stewardship Performance protocols.
+Primary duties will focus on planning and implementing trails projects, collecting wilderness data on trails, boundaries and recreation sites, and implementing wilderness education action items.
 Monitoring data will be collected using the ArcGIS Collector application or other methods where appropriate.
-Wilderness Rangers will also be responsible for wilderness education, volunteer coordination, youth outreach, and volunteer/youth project oversight.
+Wilderness Rangers will also be responsible for volunteer coordination, youth outreach, and volunteer/youth project oversight.

-Project timeframe for this position is anticipated to be April 20th through August 31st, 2020, but the season may be extended into September based on available funding and seasonal conditions such as snow, heat and fire.
+Project timeframe for this position is anticipated to be May 16th through September 30th, 2021, but the season may be extended based on available funding and seasonal conditions such as snow, heat and fire.

 Work is performed primarily in the field, often in remote locations for multiple days at a time.
 Field work includes risk of injury from falls, strains, insect bites and includes exposure to inclement weather.
 Work will be full time (40 hours/week) during the field season and will follow an eight days on, six days off work schedule, which will require work during some weekends, holidays, and occasionally evenings.
 Light office duties will be performed at assigned work locations.
 Overnight travel will be required to complete duties between 50% and 75% of work time during the field season.
 Safety equipment is required and will be provided in accordance with applicable USFS job hazard analyses.
-Seasonal housing will be provided, at no cost to the employee at the Smokey Bear Ranger Station Forest Service Housing units.
+Seasonal housing is not available at this time.

 Summary of Essential Job Functions